-Barcelona starchitect Antoni Gaudí began work on the Sagrada Familia in 1883 and it remains unfinished to this day.
+Barcelona architect Antoni Gaudí began work on the Sagrada Familia in 1883 and it remains unfinished to this day.
 His other-worldly design, featuring his signature mosaics and modernist flourishes, is due to be completed in 2026, the centenary of Gaudí’s death.

-The magnificent Moorish fortress sitting on a hill above Granada is one of Spain’s most-visited tourist sites, for good reason.
+The magnificent Moorish fortress sitting on a hill above Granada is one of Spain’s most-visited tourist sites for good reason.
 Its beautiful mosaics, marble fountains and intricate detailing are some of the best-preserved examples of Islamic architecture in the world.

-Madrid Golden Triangle
+The Golden Triangle of art

-Madrid’s golden triangle of art galleries holds some of the world’s most famous works.
+Madrid’s golden triangle of art museums holds some of the world’s most famous works.
 From the Spanish masters of the Prado to Picasso’s masterpiece Guernica in the Reina Sofía and the eclectic collection of the Thyssen-Bornemisza, you can’t leave Madrid without discovering its rich artistic heritage.

 Frank Gehry’s design for Bilbao’s Guggenheim Museum has quickly become a classic of contemporary architecture since it was inaugurated in 1997.
 Gehry called upon the city’s industrial and seafaring heritage in the design of the museum, a giant, curved, boat-like structure made of titanium and glass.

-Spain has the largest number of vineyards of any country in the world, and nowhere are they more beautiful than in the La Rioja wine region.
+Spain has the largest number of vineyards of any country in the world, and nowhere are they more beautiful than in the Rioja wine region.
 It’s the ideal place to discover Spanish wine, tour some vineyards and explore the beautiful Spanish landscape.

-One of Spain’s stand-out architectural gems, Cordoba’s Mezquita, now its cathedral, is an excellent example of the grandeur and intricacy of Islamic architecture, and of the Moorish influence on southern Spain.
+One of Spain’s stand-out architectural gems, Córdoba’s Mezquita, now its cathedral, is an excellent example of the grandeur and intricacy of Islamic architecture, and of the Moorish influence on southern Spain.

-It is the largest gothic church in the world, and has been a Unesco World Heritage Site since 1987, along with Seville’s Alcázar palace, originally built by the city’s Moorish kings.
+It is the largest Gothic church in the world, and has been a Unesco World Heritage Site since 1987, along with Seville’s Alcázar palace, originally built by the city’s Moorish kings.
 The Alcázar is renowned as one of the best examples of mudéjar architecture in Spain and is still used today by the royal family as their Seville base, making it the oldest royal palace still in use in Europe.

-Valencia City of Arts and Sciences
+City of Arts and Sciences

 A dried-out river bed in Valencia was given a new lease of life by Spanish architect Santiago Calatrava when he built the City of Arts and Sciences, a cultural and entertainment complex comprising a series of domed glass buildings housing a planetarium, science museum and an open-air aquarium that is the largest in Europe.